by Linda Kush

 This article is about U.S. National Archives files.
 For help finding and using archives in other countries see this article or check out our online courses.

-While the AAD is not a substitute for the vast library available at the regional centers, there are 27 categories containing millions of records to bolster your family tree.
+While the Access to Archival Databases, or AAD, is not a substitute for the vast library available at the regional centers, there are dozens of categories containing millions of records to bolster your family tree.

 Immigration